glvckoma/strawberry-jam/memory-bank/progress.md

     -   Refactored plugin to export a class, fixing load errors.
     -   Fixed API key loading by fetching the key via IPC (`ipcRenderer.invoke`) within the `runLeakCheck` method when the command is executed.
     -   Fixed pause/stop commands by adding explicit checks within the `runLeakCheck` loop.
-    -   Fixed `ajcConfirmedPath is not defined` error by correcting variable name (`ajcAccountsPath`) in logging statement.
+    -   Fixed `ajcConfirmedPath is not defined` error by using the correct variable (`ajcAccountsPath`) in logging statement.
     -   Consolidated logging to `collected_usernames.txt`.
     -   Standardized data file names.
     -   Removed unused data migration code.